Get fully vaccinated before resuming normal activities, health experts plead with Americans - KRDO

 Pfizer vaccine protects for at least 6 months, but could last years

-The protection offered by the Pfizer/BioNTech’s coronavirus vaccine remains high for at least six months, the companies said Thursday.
+The protection offered by the Pfizer/BioNTech’s coronavirus vaccine remains high for at least six months, the companies said Thursday — but that’s “the floor, definitely not the ceiling,” according to Wen.

-And Wen, speaking on CNN on Friday, described that level of protection as “the floor, definitely not the ceiling.”

 The protection from those vaccines will soon be available to many more people as states expand their eligibility.